 Looking to upgrade your career?
 Demand for Registered Nurses (RNs) continues to grow as the Baby Boomer generation ages, adding patients to the network and removing retiring nurses from the workforce.
-In fact, according to recent data from the Bureau of Labor Statistics, Registered Nurse will be one of the three fastest-growing professions in the US over the next several years, with more than a million new and replacement RNs needed by 2026.
+In fact, according to recent data from the U.S. Bureau of Labor Statistics, 1.93 million new and replacement RN will be needed by 2032.

 In response to this need, many colleges now offer accelerated degree programs.
-These concentrated curriculum enable students who already have a bachelor's or graduate degree in a non-nursing field to fast track their way to a BSN (Bachelor of Science in Nursing) degree in just 11 to 18 months.
+These concentrated curricula enable students who already have a bachelor's or graduate degree in a non-nursing field to fast track their way to a BSN (Bachelor of Science in Nursing) degree in just 11 to 18 months.

 But what if your grades weren't so hot when you obtained that first degree?
 What if your GPA wasn't quite a perfect 4.0—or even a slightly less perfect 3.0?
 Can you still get into an accelerated nursing program?